isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-advertising/ad-insertion/ad-markers-add-custom/android-3.0-mediaplayer-mediaresource-classes.md

 TVSDK provides the means to load and prepare content for playback by using the `replaceCurrentResource` method in `MediaPlayer`.
 This method takes two arguments, an instance of `MediaPlayerResource` and, optionally, an instance of `MediaPlayerItemConfig`, which you can use to pass application-defined custom parameters.

-* For more details see  mediaplayer-reuse-or-remove .
+* For more details see [Reuse or remove a MediaPlayer instance](../../../../tvsdk-3.0-for-android/android-3.0-content-playback-options-android2/mediaplayerobjects-working-with/android-3.0-mediaplayer-reuse-or-remove.md).
-* For details of `MediaPlayerResource`, see  media-resource-create
+* For details of `MediaPlayerResource`, see [Create a media resource](../../../../tvsdk-3.0-for-android/android-3.0-content-playback-options-android2/mediaplayer-initialize-for-video/android-3.0-media-resource-create.md).